Comparing Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

 |N/A

-This table compares voxeljet and Delphax Technologies’ gross revenue, earnings per share and valuation.
+This table compares Delphax Technologies and voxeljet’s revenue, earnings per share and valuation.

 |Gross Revenue